 ViacomCBS has not been focused, even since the merger.
-While the announced a renewed focus on streaming, by planning to put all their Viacom assets onto CBS All-Access, they turned around and sold many of their current top series to other streamers.
-Like Yellowstone or Spongebob Squarepants.
-And Showtime is still lingering out there as it’s own streamer.
-Add to that Shari Redstone’s comments that they aren’t focused only on streaming and it’s not crazy to conclude that, yeah, they still don’t have a focused strategy.
+While they announced a renewed focus on streaming, by planning to put all their Viacom assets onto CBS All Access, they turned around and sold many of their current top series to other streamers.
+Like Yellowstone or SpongeBob Squarepants.
+And Showtime is still lingering out there as its own streamer.
+Add to that Shari Redstone’s comments that they aren’t focused only on streaming, and it’s not crazy to conclude that, yeah, they still don’t have a focused strategy.

 But–and this is key–isn’t Paramount Plus their most focused strategy decision to date?
 They’ll be putting nearly all their best content into that streamer.
 Sure, they’ll still have two or three different streamers–Paramount Plus for subscription, maybe Showtime still, and Pluto TV for AVOD viewing–but the whole company is mostly behind them.
 In other words, they’re more focused than they ever have been.
 True, they aren’t winding down their cable and broadcast channels, hence Redstone’s comments about being a content company, but those businesses make billions each year.
 It’s one thing to be disrupted; it’s another to destroy legitimate cash flows too soon.